 What's this project all about?

-The Green Point Sewerage Treatment Plant will receive a major upgrade during 2024 – 2025.
+The Green Point Sewage Treatment Plant will receive a major upgrade during 2024 – 2025.
 This includes upgrading the electrical and control systems and the two anaerobic digesters.
 The plant will also receive a new biogas system.

 Upgrading the ageing anaerobic digester and biogas systems will contribute to a more efficient waste treatment process and assist in minimising odour.
 By improving the systems that the plant utilises to operate effectively, we are ensuring that our infrastructure will meet the needs of the growing Bridgewater community.